You have several options when configuring your form & landing page URLs. Some require more technical steps than others, and some require none at all.

 Your Account Domain can be changed!
 Specifically, you are able to choose your own subdomain (what shows before the ck.page) within some guidelines (no spaces or special characters, it can't have been claimed by another account already, etc.)

-You can see what your Account Domain currently is on your account's settings page here:
+You can see what your Account Domain currently is on your account's Domains page on your Account Settings, here:

 Only enter the subdomain (prefix) in this field — the .ck.page part is already there for you.